South Park Flooding Advocacy Efforts

 Waste Management

-After the flood many families lost all there belongings.
-As hard as it was to go through so many items there was little to no saves of so many memories and items.
+After the flood, many families lost all of their belongings.
+As hard as it was to go through so many items, there was little to no opportunity to salvage many memories and items.

 Meeting people’s needs

-Since for flooding happened, we have been door knocking every day to hear directly from our impacted neighbors and to make sure their needs are met.
-Here are we have been able to accomplish following their lead and in collaboration with the City of Seattle and partners.
+Since the December 2022 flooding, we have been door knocking every day to hear directly from our impacted neighbors and to make sure their needs are met.
+Here is what we have been able to accomplish by following their lead and by collaborating with the City of Seattle and partners.

-• Open and onsite office and resource center where impacted neighbors can come share concerns or just ask for what is needed ( including PPE equipment, water.
+Open an onsite office and resource center where impacted neighbors can come share concerns or just ask for what is needed (including PPE equipment, water, etc.)

-• Secure safe warm showers for families who lost hot water heaters and/ or no electrivity
+Secure safe warm showers for families who lost hot water heaters and/or no electricity

-• Provided electrician and contractor assesors to help community identify dangerous situation
+Provided electrician and contractor assesors to help community identify dangerous situations

-• Bring City departments together including Department of Housing to discuss long term solutions for relocation beyond the hotel to make sure our families are not displaced
+Bring City departments together including the Department of Housing to discuss long-term solutions for relocation beyond the hotel to make sure our families are not displaced

 We would like to hear from you